 An EHCP is a legal document which replaces the old ‘statement’ of educational need.
-It can be in place for a student until they are 25 years old.
+It can be in place for a student until they are up to 25 years old.

 The EHCP will detail a student’s difficulties and support needs.
 Any support that is stated in the EHCP must be followed by the school.
 There may be funding from the local authority attached to the EHCP to meet the support needs of the student.
-The school is responsible for the first £6k of support indicated in the EHCP.
+The school is responsible for the first £6k of support required by the student.